Your Child's Development: 9 Months

 When Should I Call the Doctor?

-If you ever notice that your child had skills but has lost them or shows weakness on one side of the body, tell your doctor.
+If your baby is not meeting one or more milestones or you notice that your baby had skills but has lost them, tell your doctor.